Copycat Chick Fil A Sauce

 Collage with the ingredients in a food processor, then blended into a sauce in the food processor.

-First, soak the dates in about 2 tablespoons of warm water for at least 5 minutes, until softened.
+First, soak the dates in about 2 tablespoons of warm water to soften them.
 (Don’t discard the water!)
 When dried Medjool dates are rehydrated, they’re softer and easier to blend up into a creamy, dreamy sauce.

 Add the date water, dates, BBQ sauce, mayo, lemon juice and mustard to a food processor or blender, then mix it up well on high speed until it’s smooth!